Oxbridge Medical Interviews

 The answer to these types of questions is unlikely to be short or immediate.
 But, hopefully, you will have some ideas which you can talk through and develop.

 Remember, the ratio of scientists to doctors who will be interviewing you is skewed towards scientists.
 You will get a lot less of the ‘why medicine’ type questions.

 For more examples of possible Oxbridge questions, try reading our Oxbridge Medicine Interview question and answer guide.
-You could also try the ‘creativity and imagination’ questions in the interview part of our e-learning section.

 How Do I Answer Questions At Oxbridge Interviews?